claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Image, CloudInit, HostGroup, vSphere and image provisioning.md

   3. update_host_mac.sh
   4. macadd_scripts.ps1

  <b> 1.
-Hosts.csv: </b> So in this what i added were HOSTNAME,00:00:00:00.
-First we add hostname without fQDN, so just the hostname and after the comma we can add MAC_Address.
+Hosts.csv: </b> So in this what i added were HOSTNAME,00:00:00:00,ip-address.
+First we add hostname without fQDN, so just the hostname after the comma we can add MAC_Address and after another comma we add ip-address.
 We can add other hosts on each new line.

  <b> 2.
 Multi_host_deploy.sh Script: </b> In this we added the following script: